euxes/Palaios/running_shrpx_on_ubuntu_12.04_lts.md

 This part is almost the same as Part II of [Setting up a Stunnel-secured Proxy Server](https://github.com/vvord/kalos/blob/master/setting_up_stunnel%2Bproxy.md).
 So please refer to that for more details.

-Assume you have already read the previously mentioned part, and successfully created your root CA `cacert.pem`.
+Assume you have already read the previously mentioned part, and successfully created your root CA `cacert.crt`.
 Now generate server-side key and cert:

     openssl req -config ./openssl.cnf -new -keyout server.key \
         -out server_req.pem -days 3650 -nodes